 In 1987, the publication of John Pollock's paper 'Defeasible reasoning' in Cognitive Science marked a turning point.
 The paper emphasized that the philosophical notion of 'defeasible reasoning' coincides with what in AI is called 'non-monotonic reasoning.'
-As philosophical heritage for the study of defeasible reasoning, Pollock [1987] refers to works by Roderick Chisholm (going back to 1957) and himself (earliest reference in 1967).
-Ronald Loui [1995] places the origins of the notion of 'defeasibility' a decade earlier, namely in 1948 when the legal positivist H. L. A. Hart presented the paper 'The ascription of responsibility and rights' at the Aristotelian Society [Hart, 1951].
-Although Toulmin [1958/2003] rarely uses the term defeasible reasoning, but he is not mentioned by Pollock [1987].
+As philosophical heritage for the study of defeasible reasoning, Pollock (1987) refers to works by Roderick Chisholm (going back to 1957) and himself (earliest reference in 1967).
+Ronald Loui (1995) places the origins of the notion of 'defeasibility' a decade earlier, namely in 1948 when the legal positivist H. L. A. Hart presented the paper 'The ascription of responsibility and rights' at the Aristotelian Society (Hart, 1951).
+Although Toulmin (1958/2003) rarely uses the term defeasible in The uses of argument, he is obviously an early adopter of the idea of defeasible reasoning, but he is not mentioned by Pollock (1987).
 Like Pollock, he mentions Hart, but also another philosopher, David Ross, who applied the idea to ethics, recognizing that moral rules may hold prima facie, but can have exceptions.

-In Pollock's approach [1987], 'reasoning' is conceived as a process that proceeds in terms of reasons.
+In Pollock's approach (1987), 'reasoning' is conceived as a process that proceeds in terms of reasons.
 Pollock's reasons correspond to the constellations of premises and a conclusion which argumentation theorists and logicians call (elementary) arguments.
 Pollock distinguishes two kinds of reasons: